rodneyshupe/Cookbook/Recipes/SoupsAndStews.rst

    stick to the bottom of pot and darkens slightly, about 2 minutes.
 Add mushrooms and kombu, then stir in 5 cups cold water.
 Bring to a boil, then remove from heat and let sit until mushrooms soften, about 10 minutes.
-Remove and discard kombu.
+Remove and discard kombu if using.
 3. Using a slotted spoon, transfer solids to a blender.
 Add a ladleful or 2 of broth to blender and purée until smooth.
 Stir purée back into broth in pot and bring to a simmer over medium heat.
 Add butter a piece at a